|1||Fernando Tatis Jr.||SS|

 He has the potential to become an above-average defender at shortstop with a plus arm, but as he ages, intuition suggests his range might suffer, moving him to third base.
 His offensive profile and arm are solid enough to result in an above-average asset at third base if moving off short occurs.
 The peak of his upside and value will come if he stays at short and convinces evaluators his size will not impede his defensive ability.
 For now, he is also an above average baserunner.
 There is potential for consistent 5 WAR seasons at a premium position, with a chance for more in dependent on how his development progresses.

 The Padres plethora of middle infield assets makes for an interesting puzzle for Preller & Co. to complete as Tatis Jr.’s debut is likely to come full time in 2020, potentially by late 2019 if he leaves nothing to guess work in El Paso.
-Tatis is a consensus top-five prospects, top three on most lists and even earning a vote over Vladimir Guerrero Jr. for some.
+Tatis is a consensus top-five prospect, top three on most lists and even earning a vote over Vladimir Guerrero Jr. for some.
 I consider him a 70-grade future value player.
 In recent news, Tatis turned 20 years old on January 2 and made up for lost time in the minors by putting up respectable numbers in the Dominican Winter League (3 HR, .866 OPS, 20 K, 10 BB).

 2) MacKenzie Gore, LHP